Notice of Pre-AIA or AIA Status

 Regarding claim 3, Algminas, as modified, discloses the latch includes a proximally sloped top surface (a portion of the latch engaging element 403 as can be seen in Fig. 9 of Algminas; the top surface is a ‘proximally sloped’ surface because the surface slopes moving along the proximal direction) and the second arm includes a distally sloped bottom surface (a bottom surface of element 403; the bottom surface is a ‘distally sloped’ surface because the surface slopes moving along the distal direction), the distally sloped bottom surface engaging the proximally sloped top surface in the closed frame position (see Fig. 9 of Algminas).

-Regarding claim 4, Algminas, as modified, discloses a release lever 398 coupled to the second frame and the latch (see Fig. 9 of Algminas; the release lever 398 beginning immediately to the left of the spring 396), wherein engaging the release lever 398 causes the latch to disengage from the second arm (see Fig. 9; urging the release lever 398 clockwise against the biasing of the spring 396 disengages the latch) moving the second frame to the open frame position (as best understood, this recitation is satisfied by Algminas, as modified, because disengaging the latch permits the second frame to move to the open frame position, given that the second frame is no longer constrained to the second arm).
+Regarding claim 4, Algminas, as modified, discloses a release lever 398 coupled to the second frame and the latch (see Fig. 9 of Algminas; the release lever 398 beginning immediately to the left of the spring 396), wherein engaging the release lever 398 causes the latch to disengage from the second arm (see Fig. 9; urging the release lever 398 clockwise against the biasing of the spring 396 disengages the latch) permits the second frame to move to the open frame position (Algminas, as modified, discloses this feature because disengaging the latch permits the second frame to move to the open frame position, given that the second frame is no longer constrained to the second arm).

 Regarding claim 5, Algminas discloses a biasing member 396 to bias the latch toward a closed latch position (see Fig. 9; the spring 396 exerts a downward force on the release lever 398, biasing the latch in a counter-clockwise direction relative to Fig. 9, which is toward a closed latch position).